 Caisson disease is an uncommon diving-related decompression illness that is an acute neurological emergency, that typically occurs in deep sea divers.

-Diving-related decompression illness is classified into 2 main categories 3:
+Diving-related decompression illness is classified into two main categories 3:

-arterial gas embolism secondary to pulmonary decompression barotr...
+Arterial gas embolism secondary to pulmonary decompression baro...

 Calcaneal fractures are the most common talar fracture, and can occur in a variety of settings.

 The calcaneus is the most commonly fractured tarsal bone and accounts for about 2% of all fractures 2 and ~60% of all tarsal fractures 3.